Off-Nominal/artemis-history/docs/destinations.md

 Signals bipartisan congressional commitment to Mars but leaves the specific path (Moon-first vs. asteroid-first vs. direct) to be determined by the new administration.

+## June 13, 2017 - Asteroid Redirect Mission Cancelled

+**Decision-maker**: Trump administration

+ARM formally closed out.
+FY2018 budget zeroes funding.
+The asteroid destination is abandoned after 4 years.
+Solar electric propulsion work preserved for Gateway.
+Stage set for Moon return.

+## December 11, 2017 - Space Policy Directive-1: BACK TO THE MOON

+**Decision-maker**: President Trump, VP Pence (National Space Council)

+Key language change in National Space Policy:
+- DELETED: "sending humans to an asteroid" and "send humans to orbit Mars"
+- ADDED: "the United States will lead the return of humans to the Moon for long-term exploration and utilization, followed by human missions to Mars"

+After 7 years of asteroid/Mars-first strategy (2010-2017), NASA's
+destination officially pivots back to the Moon.
+The Moon is now the near-term goal, Mars the long-term aspiration -- essentially returning to the Bush-era framework but with commercial and international partnerships emphasized.